top of page

 If you’re serious about flying and want a licence that offers the most freedom and the option to progress into professional aviation, the PPL is the right choice.

-• Simpler Medical Requirements: The LAPL has less stringent medical requirements than the PPL, making it more accessible for many aspiring pilots.
+• Simpler Medical Requirements: Fly on a Pilot Medical Declaration (PMD) or Class 2 medical, making it accessible for many aspiring pilots.

-• Ideal for Short Trips and Touring: With the ability to carry up to 3 passengers, the LAPL is perfect for local sightseeing flights, day trips, or regional touring around the UK.
+• Practical and Enjoyable: Carry up to 3 passengers (4 seats total) — perfect for sightseeing flights, day trips, or weekend touring around the UK.

 Which Licence is Right for You?